mingxuZhang2/mingxuZhang2.github.io/_pages/about.md

 　　Hello, I am Mingxu Zhang.
 I will be obtaining my Bachelor's degree in Computer Science in 2025.
 I have two research experiences.
 In October 2022, I joined the Media Computing Lab at Nankai University, guided by Associate Professor Xialei Liu.
 In November 2023, I joined the PAIR Lab at Peking University, under the guidance of Prof. Yang.

 　　I am highly self-motivated, curious about the unknown, and willing to spend time exploring it.
 I believe I am keen to enter a new field for research and can quickly get up to speed.
 In my future career planning, I am very eager to engage in academic research and make impactful contributions.
+Here are my [CV](_pages\mx's cv.pdf).
 If you are interested in me, please feel free to contact me via email!